MicrosoftDocs/globalization/globalization/internationalization/international-laws-and-standards.md

 ## Language reforms

 Some markets have local regulatory boards that specify official spelling, grammar, and terminology for a given language.
 You should consider complying with these regulations.
-For example, the German orthography reform of 1996 (Reform der deutschen Rechtschreibung von 1996) led to a mandate of the use of new spelling rules in schools and public administration.
-For more information about German orthography, see the German-language "Council for German Orthography" site [Rat für deutsche Rechtschreibung](https://www.rechtschreibrat.com).
+For example, Reform der deutschen Rechtschreibung von 1996 (German orthography reform of 1996) led to a mandate of the use use of new spelling rules in schools and public administration.
+For more information about German orthography, see [Rat für deutsche Rechtschreibung (Council for German Orthography)](https://www.rechtschreibrat.com).

 ## Entry to market